+DEPLOYMENT

-DEPLOYMENT Power Points Home areas Domains Allies Smalcald League 4 German States, except Cologne and Wurtemberg Palatinate, Brandenburg
+Power Points Home areas Domains Allies

+Schmalkaldic League 4 German States, except Cologne and Wurtemberg Palatinate, Brandenburg

 - The theater of operations of Siberia is activated (all areas with A2 markers). - Cologne and Wurtemberg are possessions of the Holy Empire.
-The rest of the minor power "German States" now becomes the Smalcald League. - At the beginning of each turn, as long as the Smalcald League is in play and until the end of the game, remove from the deck the card of alliance with the German States.
-Also remove from the game the minor's "home" card (if it was allied with some power, the alliance is broken). - If the Smalcald League has been defeated by a morale difference of 2, the German States become allied with Austria.
+The rest of the minor power "German States" now becomes the Schmalkaldic League. - At the beginning of each turn, as long as the Schmalkaldic League is in play, remove from the deck the card of alliance with the German States.
+Also remove from the game the minor's "home" card (if it was allied with some power, the alliance is broken). - If the Schmalkaldic League has been defeated by a morale difference of 2, the German States become allied with Austria. - The turn following the disappearance of the Schmalkaldic League, the minor German states reappear (along with their alliance card).